RU About Service?

 What are pre-trip meetings?

 Pre-trip meetings are very important in the Alternative Break process.
 These meetings give students the opportunity to get to know each other and bond prior to the trip.
-Students learn about the history and culture of the area in pre-trip meetings as well as about the social issue they will be dealing with while volunteering.
+Students learn about the history and culture of the area in pre-trip meetings as well as about the social issues they will be dealing with while volunteering.

 Who participates in the trips?